Housing crisis

 An affordable housing crisis or housing crisis is either a widespread housing shortage in places where people want to live or a financial crisis in the housing market.
 Housing crises can contribute to homelessness and housing insecurity.
-They are difficult to address, because they are a complex "web of problems and dysfunctions" with many contributing factors, but generally result from housing costs rising faster than household income.
+They are difficult to address, because they are a complex "web of problems and dysfunctions" with many contributing factors, including structural causes like government policy, and proximate causes like housing costs rising faster than household income.

 There is an ongoing decades-long increasing trend of cities around the world facing housing crises.
 Some notable examples of financial crises in the housing market are the American subprime mortgage crisis in 2007–2008 and the Chinese property sector crisis beginning in 2020.

+The blame in economic research typically attributes housing shortages to be caused by supply constraints such as zoning regulations, NIMBY policies and rising construction costs.

 Global

-In much of the world, incomes are too low to afford basic formal housing, as housing expenses have increased faster than wages in many cities, especially since the 2008 financial crisis.
+As per 2026, in much of the world, incomes are too low to afford basic formal housing, as housing expenses have increased faster than wages in many cities, especially since the 2008 financial crisis.
 In some places, this leads to informal settlement in slums or shantytowns, while in others such informal settlements are prohibited.
 Even regions that are not experiencing an overall housing shortage may experience shortages for specific segments of the population, such as in affordable housing for very-low income populations or permanent supportive housing for those with disabilities.